 Expect your customers to stay only if the deals resonate with them: collect relevant information during sign-up, segment based on past interaction, and offer relevant products to each customer.

 As an E-grocery store, you will have segments for the health-conscious, vegans, fruit lovers, and others.
-Create automated campaigns for triggering respective content to each of these segments.
-Make your customers feel like you know what they need.
+By onboarding a customer engagement platform, you can automate campaigns tailored to each segment, ensuring your customers feel understood and valued.

 Your messaging should create a ‘wow’ moment that adds to their experience.